Crystal Singer: Crystal universe

 In turn, the Crystal universe is only one of several series that share the "Federated Sentient Planets" background; they are set in a universe governed by the FSP.
 Federation regulations and officials appear substantially in the Crystal Singer trilogy, in sharp contrast to the Dragonriders of Pern series among others.

+Reception

+When it came to Crystal Line, the third installment of the trilogy, Publishers Weekly deemed the effort a "disappointment".

 Awards

 The Crystal Singer placed seventh for the 1983 annual Locus Award for Best Science Fiction Novel, voted by Locus readers.
 It was one of six finalists for the Balrog Award in the novel class.